Cray-HPE/docs-csm/operations/node_management/Rebuild_NCNs/Prepare_Storage_Nodes.md

       17   ssd   3.49309          osd.17       down   1.00000  1.00000
      ```

    1. Remove the OSD references to allow the rebuild to re-use the original OSD references on the drives.

        By default, if the OSD reference is not removed, then there will still a reference to them in the CRUSH map.
        This will result in OSDs that no longer exist appearing to be down.

        The following command assumes the variables from [the prerequisites section](Rebuild_NCNs.md#Prerequisites) are set.

        This must be run from a `ceph-mon` node (ncn-s00[1/2/3])

        ```bash
        for osd in $(ceph osd ls-tree $NODE); do ceph osd destroy osd.$osd --force; ceph osd purge osd.$osd --force; done
        ```

        Example Output:

-        ```screen
+       ```bash
        destroyed osd.1
        purged osd.1
        destroyed osd.4
        purged osd.4
        destroyed osd.6
        purged osd.6
        destroyed osd.11
        purged osd.11
        destroyed osd.14
        purged osd.14
        destroyed osd.17
        purged osd.17
        ```

 ## Next Step

-Proceed to the next step to [Identify Nodes and Update Metadata](Identify_Nodes_and_Update_Metadata.md).
-Otherwise, return to the main [Rebuild NCNs](Rebuild_NCNs.md) page.
+If executing this procedure as part of an NCN rebuild, return to the main [Rebuild NCNs](Rebuild_NCNs.md#storage-node) page and proceed with the next step.